-For a good portion of the 20th century, actor James Maitland “Jimmy” Stewart (1908-1997) was one of Hollywood’s most popular leading men.
+For a good portion of the 20th century, actor James Maitland “Jimmy” Stewart was one of Hollywood’s most popular leading men.
 Stewart, who was often called upon to embody characters who exhibited a strong moral center, won acclaim for films like Mr. Smith Goes to Washington (1939), Vertigo (1958), and It’s a Wonderful Life (1946).
 In all, he made more than 80 movies.
-Take a look at some things you might not know about Stewart’s personal and professional lives.
+Take a look at some things you might not know about James Stewart.

 1. Jimmy Stewart had a degree in architecture.